 Much of the other interest in this section comes with what other sensors can be paired TO the Forerunner 645.

-Obviously you can pair headphones to the Music version.
+Obviously, you can pair headphones to the Music version.
 I tried two pairs of Jabra headphones and a non-branded set and they all, superficially at, least paired.
-I do not know of any comprehensive list of headphones that work but try this for starters (Link to: garmin.com).
+I do not know of any comprehensive list of headphones that work but try this for starters (Link to garmin.com).
 Note also that some headphone controls might not work when linked to the 645.

 Speed &/or Cadence (Bike)

-The classic Garmin GSC-10 combo sensors was the one to use a few years back.
+The classic Garmin GSC-10 combo sensors were the one to use a few years back.
 That’s still fine but it is a pain to switch between bikes so the new, more expensive and separate Garmin speed and cadence sensors are a great choice.
 Cheaper non-Garmin alternatives exist eg Wahoo.